 Board of Directors

 4.4 Elections: The election for expiring board seats shall take place at the annual membership conference.
-The Secretary will issue notification of the upcoming elections and a call for Candidate Filing Forms.
-A member must obtain twenty (20) signatures of support from active members to be eligible to seek election.
-Newly elected board members shall assume their duties on January 1st following the annual membership conference.
+Candidates for expiring or unfilled Executive Board positions must submit the Application for Consideration prior to being placed on the ballot.
+Newly elected board members shall assume their duties immediately following the annual membership conference.

-4.5 Vacating of Board Seats: If a vacancy occurs in the office of the President, the Vice President shall succeed to the office of President and complete the remaining term of office.
-If a vacancy occurs in the office of Vice President, Treasurer, or Secretary, the Board will elect the replacement to complete the remaining term of office.
+4.5 Vacating of Board Seats: If a vacancy occurs in the office of the President, the 1st Vice President shall succeed to the office of President and complete the remaining term of office.
+If a vacancy occurs in the office of 1st or 2nd Vice President, Treasurer, or Secretary, the President will appoint a replacement to complete the remaining term of office.

 4.7 Advisory Board: Upon completion of service as an officer of the Board of Directors, an officer has the option of retaining a non-voting seat on the Advisory Board.
 Advisory Board members may attend all board meetings and may offer opinions and advice to the Board.
 An Advisory Board term lasts two years, with no option for re-election.
-An officer whose term ended due to removal from office by the Board or membership is not eligible for a seat on the Advisory Board.
-A member of the Advisory Board may be removed from his or her seat at any time with a (2/3) two-thirds vote of the Board when it is deemed to be in the best interest of the Association.
+An officer whose term ended due to removal from office is not eligible for a seat on the Advisory Board.
+An Advisory Board member may only enter into an executive session by invitation of the Executive Board.

-4.8 Quorum: Attendance by two thirds (2/3) of the total number of board members, excluding any vacancies, shall constitute a quorum for the transaction of business at a board meeting.
+4.8 Quorum: Attendance by three fifths (3/5) of the total number of Executive Board members, excluding any vacancies, shall constitute a quorum for the transaction of business at a board meeting.
 If at any meeting a quorum is not present, the board members present shall adjourn the meeting.
-A quorum cannot be valid without at least one the following being present: President or Vice President.
 A proxy designated to conduct business on behalf of a board member may not be counted toward establishing a quorum for executive sessions.

 5.1 President: The President shall preside over all meetings, decide all questions of order and procedure, submit for consideration all motions and observe and require compliance with the Constitution, By-laws, and Policies of the Association.
 The President shall only vote in the case of a tie.

-5.2 Vice President: The Vice President shall fulfill the duties of the President upon the President’s absence.
+5.2 1st Vice President: The 1st Vice President shall fulfill the duties of the President upon the President’s absence.
+Additionally, the 1st Vice President shall act as the first point of contact between the Executive Board and the Representative Board.

-6.1 Standing committees: The Board of Directors may create standing committees.
-A committee shall be disolved by board vote.
+6.1 Standing committees: The Executive Board may create standing committees.
+A committee shall be dissolved by board vote.

-7.1 Board Meetings: The Association shall conduct a minimum of four (4) Board of Directors meetings and one membership conference annually.
-Meeting times and locations will be determined by the President, or designee.
-At any time, the Board may recess into executive session in order to conduct business of a sensitive or confidential nature.
-Any votes resulting from issues discussed during the executive session will be conducted after the Board resumes regular session.
+7.1 Board Meetings: The Association shall conduct a minimum of four (4) Board meetings and one membership conference annually.
+The first and third meeting of the year will include the members of the representative board.
+The second and fourth meeting of the year will require attendance by the Executive Board only.
+Meeting times and locations will be determined by the President, or designee, and will be published at least 60 days in advance of said meeting.
+At any time, the Executive Board may recess into executive session in order to conduct business of a sensitive or confidential nature.
+Any votes resulting from issues discussed during the executive session will be conducted after the Board meeting resumes regular session.

-8.4 Staff: The Board of Directors shall employ an Executive Director who shall serve the needs of the Association under the direction of the Board.
-The Executive Director, with Board approval, will retain and supervise support staff as necessary to carry out the day-to-day operations of the Association.
-Compensation of, bonding, and policies related to the employment of this position will be determined by the Board.
-At its discretion, based on a two-thirds (2/3) vote, the board may intervene in the hiring, termination and discipline of any employee or agent.
-Additional personnel shall be hired to conduct association business as deemed necessary by the Board.
+8.4 Staff: The Executive Board shall employ an Executive Director who shall serve the needs of the Association under the direction of the Executive Board.
+The Executive Director, with Executive Board approval, will retain and supervise support staff as necessary to carry out the day-to-day operations of the Association.
+Compensation of, bonding, and policies related to the employment of this position will be determined by the Executive Board.
+At its discretion, based on a three fifths (3/5) vote, the Executive Board may intervene in the hiring, termination and discipline of any employee or agent.
+Additional personnel shall be hired to conduct association business as deemed necessary by the Executive Board and Executive Director.

 Amendments to the By-laws

-10.2 Oklahoma Corrections Professionals Political Action Committee: Acting under the authority of the Association, the Political Action Committee will function according to the direction of its own Board of Directors and by-laws.
-After the Association has collected membership dues for six months, it shall forward a portion of all dues collected each month to the Political Action Committee.
-A member of the Political Action Committee’s Board of Directors, or a designee thereof, will attend each board meeting in order to report to the Board on the actions of the Political Action Committee.
+10.1 Oklahoma Corrections Professionals Political Action Committee: Acting under the authority of the Association, the Political Action Committee will function according to the direction of its own Board of Directors and by-laws.
+The Association will forward a portion of dues collected, as feasible, to the Political Action Committee.
+A member of the Political Action Committee’s Board of Directors, or a designee thereof, will attend each board meeting in order to report to the Executive Board on the actions of the Political Action Committee.